SAP/openui5-docs/docs/What's_New_in_OpenUI5_1.86_067e2fb.md

 |**`sap.m.FormattedText`**

+We have introduced two ways to set the text direction in the control:

 -   The HTML `bdi` tag and the HTML `dir` attribute can now be used in the control.
 -   The new `textDirection` property sets the text direction for the root DOM element.